Playrix: Finances

 During the COVID-19 pandemic in 2020, Playrix reported an increase in downloads and profits.
 In response to the pandemic, in April 2020, Playrix paid each of their 2,100 employees an additional one-off payment of $650 to aid in financial support.

 In 2020, according to App Annie, Gardenscapes and Fishdom were downloaded 190 million and 120 million times respectively.
 As a result, Playrix’s earnings from downloads and in-game purchases increased to $1.75 billion in just eight months.
 Profits from ads accounted for only 3% of the company’s total earnings.
 The number of monthly active players also increased to 180 million.
-As of 2021 the company's valuation was $8 billion.
+As of 2021 the company's valuation was €8 billion or about $8.5 billion in 2024 dollars.
 Playrix was the fourth-largest mobile game developer in the world based on revenue, earning $2.7 billion in 2021.

 In April 2019, Igor and Dmitry Bukhman first appeared in the Bloomberg Billionaires Index.
 Their net worth was $1.4 billion each.
-According to the Bloomberg Billionaires Index, as of September 2020, each brother’s share was worth $3.9 billion.
+According to the Bloomberg Billionaires Index, as of September 2020, each brother's share was worth $3.9 billion.
+In the Sunday Times Rich List 2025 ranking of the wealthiest people in the UK, the Bukhman brothers were placed 10th with an estimated joint fortune of £12.54 billion.